-Overall cookies help us provide you with a better Website, by enabling us to monitor which pages you find useful and which you do not.
+Overall cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 Our Website may, from time to time, contain links to and from other websites.
 If you follow a link to any other website please note that these websites may have their own privacy policies and we do not accept any responsibility or liability for these policies.

-We use certain third party companies to distribute our programmes on our behalf and may also use secure servers operated by third parties to store your information.
-These third party companies are only allowed access to your information as is necessary to perform these functions.
+We use certain third-party companies to distribute our programmes on our behalf and may also use secure servers operated by third parties to store your information.
+These third-party companies are only allowed access to your information as is necessary to perform these functions.
 They are not allowed to use your information for any other purpose.

 If we become involved in a merger, acquisition, restructuring, reorganisation or other transaction involving the sale of some or all of our assets, then your information may be included in the assets which are transferred to the new owner and may be provided to the entities and advisors involved.

-This policy was last updated on 23rd May 2018.
+This policy was last updated in May 2018.